debevv/nanoMODBUS/README.md

 # nanoMODBUS - A compact MODBUS RTU/TCP C library for microcontrollers

 nanoMODBUS is a small C library that implements the Modbus protocol.
-It is especially useful in resource-constrained system like microcontrollers.
+It is especially useful in resource-constrained systems like microcontrollers.
 Its main features are:

 - Compact size
     - Only ~1000 lines of code
     - Client and server code can be disabled, if not needed
 - No dynamic memory allocations
 - Transports:
     - RTU